Skip to main content

 Treatment by-products: None.

-Impassable Barriers Concept
+Impassable Barriers Application

 • Injected Barrier Wall

-• Cut-off wall
+• Cut off wall

-Injected Barrier Walls Application
+Grout or Foam Barrier Walls Application

 This image shows the installation of a grout barrier wall to prevent a mine fire from expanding into other parts of the underground workings.